neemzy/patchwork/README.md

 This trait enables support for files :

-- Upon file upload, moves it to a permanent location and generate its name
+- Upon file upload (if one of the model's fields contains an instance of `Symfony\Component\HttpFoundation\File\UploadedFile`), moves it to a permanent location and generate its name if validated
 - Upon model deletion, deletes related files

 File fields getters in your models should expose the file's full path, but returning `$this->getFilePath($field, true)`;